 But is this a temporary bubble due to over-hyped capital markets or is it the beginning of a fundamental shift in how business is done?

 While media attention has focussed a lot on whether this phenomena is a portend to the next dot-com crash, most defences to this have rested in arguments around financing and market demand, such as Andreessen Horowitz’s well-publicised defence.

-While these are certainly true, and some of these unicorns have wildly successful business models already and are thriving, some new entrants into the 10-digit club sound like some of the joke elevator pitches entrepreneurs use to diss other entrepreneur’s ideas: “It’s like Facebook for neighbourhoods”.
+While these are certainly true, and some of these unicorns have wildly successful business models already, some new entrants into the 10-digit club sound like some of the joke elevator pitches entrepreneurs use to diss other entrepreneur’s ideas: “It’s like Facebook for neighbourhoods”.

 But the one thing in common amongst nearly all of these unicorns (with a notable exception in SpaceX) is that the core of their businesses are built around massively scalable platforms.
 It’s not possible to know if all of these operations are cloud-hosted, but it seems exceedingly unlikely that any company starting in the last five years that has a need for a massive, high-availability platform would have anything but a cloud-based vision.

 Cloud Unicorn Farriers

 If these start-ups are unicorns, then Amazon, Azure, Digital Ocean and the like can all be considered farriers to this species, as the business models were simply not viable to even attempt until cloud computing became mainstream.